Asia MotorWorks

-Asia Motor Works Ltd (AMW) is an Indian automotive company that manufactures commercial vehicles, auto components, fully built vehicles and forged components.
-Founded in 2002, AMW has won Commercial Vehicle (CV) of the year 2008 from NDTV Profit Car and Bike Awards & "CV Innovation of the Year" for 2010 from CV Magazine & Zee Business News.
+Asia Motor Works Ltd (AMW) was an Indian automotive manufacturing company.
+The company effectively ceased vehicle production in the mid-2010s and was formally admitted into liquidation by the National Company Law Tribunal (NCLT) in July 2023 after a failed corporate revival plan.Founded in 2002, AMW has won Commercial Vehicle (CV) of the year 2008 from NDTV Profit Car and Bike Awards & "CV Innovation of the Year" for 2010 from CV Magazine & Zee Business News.